moritzploss/ex-patterns/README.md

 (end);
 ```

-While pattern matching in JavaScript is great, there are some **pitfalls that
-arise from JavaScript's mutable data types**.
+While pattern matching in JavaScript is great, there are some **problems related to JavaScript's mutable data types**.
 For example, if you want to match
 against the tail of an array and return the corresponding elements, there's no
 way around slicing the array and copying the data: